EagleTribeEris/advancewelcomebot.py/README.txt

-WELCOME BOT WITH SLASH COMMANDS FOR DISCORD.PY
+WELCOME BOT FOR DISCORD.PY AND REVOLT

-This source code allows you to welcome members while having Slash commands work.
+This source code allows you to welcome your members in your Discord server or Revolt.chat server.
 Includes:
 - Sending messages in a desired text channel
 - Gives a role to a member
 - Sends a welcome message to a webhook
-- DMs members upon joining the server
+- DMs members upon joining the server with basic verification system

-With the Discord.py 2.0 rewrite, Slash commands became normal commands because slash commands has a big problem where there is no permission handling in slash commands.
+- Added Revolt code with only welcoming members.
+Only works for 1 server.

 ================================================